July 1936 military uprising in Barcelona: Civil conflict in Spain

 Following the 1933 Spanish general election, the right-wing CEDA party took power, prompting fears that they would establish a fascist dictatorship.
 In an attempt to prevent this from happening, left-wing forces carried out the Revolution of 1934.
 In Catalonia, the regional President Lluís Companys proclaimed the establishment of a Catalan State; in some parts of the region, the largely political revolution took on aspects of a social revolution.
 In rural areas, class conflict erupted between workers and tenant farmers on one side and landlords and clergy on the other.
-The Spanish right-wing came to believed that the revolution justified a military coup.
+The Spanish right-wing came to believe that the revolution justified a military coup.
 The political repression that followed the 1934 Revolution set the country on a path towards civil war.
 In Catalonia, 3,400 people were arrested, including the entire Catalan government.
 The region was placed under martial law, the Statute of Autonomy was suspended and local officials were replaced with right-wing figures such as Joan Pich i Pon.
 Catalan landlords also evicted thousands of tenant farmers and sharecroppers, driving up working-class resentment in rural areas.